Tue 5 - Tue 5 July 2022

 After the AGM on Saturday afternoon, there will be a talk by Jonathan Drori, entitled, ‘Around the World in 80 Plants’.
 Jonathan (who is a member of the WFS) takes a trip across the globe, bringing to life the science of plants by revealing how their worlds are inextricably entwined with our own history, culture and folklore.
 For more information about Jonathan, visit his website, http://www.jondrori.co.uk/

-Full details will be circulated with the summer issue of magazine.
+Full details will be circulated with the summer issue of magazine and can be downloaded here.

 Important information about Annual Members' Meeting